njh27/spikesorting_fullpursuit/README.md

 This package depends heavily on the numpy and scipy python packages.
 The easiest way to ensure the majority of package requirements are met is to install via that ANACONDA source and API.
-Additional requirements not part of the standard Anaconda install are Cython, pyopencl, and the multiprocessing library, all of which are freely available and installable via the Anaconda API.
+Additional requirements not part of the standard Anaconda install are pyopencl, and the multiprocessing library, all of which are freely available and installable via the Anaconda API.
+The Cython package was used to generate C code extensions included in the c_cython sub-package and would be required for modifications to these files.

 A GPU is required to run the binary pursuit algorithm via pyopencl.